artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 -   The results come back and you change your "state" on the main component with the API request
 -   The state change re-runs your render method, which passes the API "state" down to the component for your page

 They are conceptually very similar.
-React does two key things differently:
+React does two key things differently: Handle "state" changes on any component, and handle view creation/addition and removal.

--   Handle "state" change on any component
+###   Handle "state" change on any component
--   Handle view destructuring/structuring

 So, I've been quoting "state", I should explain this.
 There are two types of "state" inside React, and I've been using the quoted term to refer to both for simplicity till now.